Global Homotopies for Differential Hochschild Cohomologies: Introduction

 The main technique is to use the homological perturbation lemma as it can be found in e.g. \cite{crainic:2004a:pre, meinrenken.salazar:2020a}, see also \cite{huebschmann:2011a} for a historical overview.
 Combining these deformation retracts we obtain the van Est deformation retract

 This concludes the computation of the coalgebra cohomology as the differential on $\CCE^\bullet(V)$ is trivial and therefore its cohomology is given by $\Anti^\bullet V$.

 All structures we develop in this part are completely canonical thus enjoying good functorial properties and can be adapted easily to a large class of coefficient modules as well.
-In fact, again the perturbation lemma proves to be extremely efficient to include modules into the picture. \end{enumerate}
+In fact, again the perturbation lemma proves to be extremely efficient to include modules into the picture.
+Moreover, we believe that this result alone has quite some relevance, since it can be directly applied to compute certain cohomologies related to non-trivial Lie (co)algebras, see \autoref{rem:nontrivialLiecoalg}. \end{enumerate}

 By combining the symbol calculus \eqref{eq:intro_SymbolCalculus} with the van Est deformation retract \eqref{eq:intro_VanEst} we arrive at a two-fold result: an HKR theorem for differential Hochschild cohomology together with a global homotopy such that